qbrilliance/qristal-core/docs/rst/getting_started.rst

    - Operating system:

-We also encourage you to look at the list of currently `open issues <https://gitlab.com/qbau/software-and-apps/public/qbsdk/-/issues>`_ to share your ideas and expertise.
+We also encourage you to look at the list of currently `open issues <https://github.com/qbrilliance/qristal/issues>`_ to share your ideas and expertise.

 3. **Contributing Code**

-Before submitting a `new merge request <https://gitlab.com/qbau/software-and-apps/public/qbsdk/-/merge_requests/new>`_, please make sure the following is done:
+Before submitting a `new pull request <https://github.com/qbrilliance/qristal/pulls>`_, please make sure the following is done:

 * **New features should include a unit test.** If you've fixed a bug or added code that should be tested, add a test to the ``tests`` directory.

 * **Ensure that the test suite passes**, e.g., by running ``ctest``.
 This will also be checked by our CI when the MR is submitted.

-When ready, submit your fork as a `merge request <https://docs.gitlab.com/ee/user/project/merge_requests/getting_started.html>`_ to the QB GitLab repository, filling out the merge request form.
+When ready, submit your fork as a `pull request <https://docs.github.com/articles/using-pull-requests>`_ to the QB GitHub repository, filling out the pull request form.

-* When describing the merge request, please include as much detail as possible regarding the changes made/new features added/performance improvements.
+* When describing the pull request, please include as much detail as possible regarding the changes made/new features added/performance improvements.
 If including any bug fixes, mention the issue numbers associated with the bugs.

-* Once you have submitted the merge request, the **CI pipeline** will automatically run to ensure that all tests continue to pass.
+* Once you have submitted the pull request, the **CI pipeline** will automatically run to ensure that all tests continue to pass.

-We may ask for changes to a merge request if it requires more documentation or unit tests to better make use of it.
+We may ask for changes to a pull request if it requires more documentation or unit tests to better make use of it.

 Last but not least, **thank you** for taking the time to contribute.